 Discover it all down below!

-But before anything, let me first introduce to you the Black Forest well.
+But before anything, let me introduce the Black Forest to you well.

 Forests are magical places.
 Not because there are mystical creatures in the forest or it is a source of folklore, but it gives us almost unexplainable health benefits when we visit one.

 The forest helps us improve almost all our well-being: body, mind, and soul.
-That’s especially when you hike around and tap the most serene parts of it.
+That’s especially when you hike around and tap its most serene parts.
 You can check the list of the benefits of hiking in this article.

 In Germany, one of the natural areas you can visit to feel better is the Black Forest.
 It is a protected mountainous region, not just a forest, having many beautiful places and things to discover.